JasonDai1219/Project-Analysis/README.md

-# Cooking Time VS Average Rating
+# Cooking Time v.s.
+Average Rating
-## ---- Project Analysis of Recipes
+## ---- Project Analysis of Recipes and Ratings
 This is a project of DSC 80 at University of California San Diego that analyzes the relationship among average ratings of recipes and times required of recipes.

 ---